Sam654123/TaskComp/Readme.md

 3. **Set Up the Project for Your own App**:

    - Open your terminal and navigate to your preferred directory.
-   - Run the following command to generate a new Vite project with React (replace "todo-app" with your desired project name):
+   - Run the following command to generate a new Vite project with React (replace "taskcomp-app" with your desired project name):
      ```
-     npm create vite@latest my-todo-app -- --template react
+     npm create vite@latest my-taskcomp-app -- --template react
      ```
-   - Change your working directory to the "my-todo-app" folder:
+   - Change your working directory to the "my-taskcomp-app" folder:
      ```
-     cd my-todo-app
+     cd my-taskcomp-app
      ```
    - Install Tailwind CSS:
      ```